eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 - `request_uri_method`: Optional.
 When `post`, `request_uri_method` for the Transaction is `post`, when `get` `request_uri_method` for the Transaction is `get`.
 Applicable only when `jar_mode` is `by_reference`.
 If omitted, defaults to `VERIFIER_REQUESTJWT_REQUESTURIMETHOD`
 - `presentation_definition_mode`: Controls how the presentation definition will be embedded in the request.
 If 'by_value' it will be embedded inline, if `by_reference` a `presentation_definition_uri` url will be embedded in the request.
 - `wallet_response_redirect_uri_template`: If provided will be used to construct the response to wallet, when it posts its response to the authorization request.
+- `trusted_issuers`: If provided, a list of PEM encoded X509 Certificates (including start and end markers) of the Verifiable Credential Issuers trusted during this Transaction.

 **Usage:**